William-N-Havard/SpeechCoco/README.rst

      ...
 - **Get the translations of the selected captions**

 *As for now, only japanese translations are available.
-We also used `Kytea <http://www.phontron.com/kytea/>`_ to tokenize and get the POS tagging of the translations done with Google Translate*
+We also used* `Kytea <http://www.phontron.com/kytea/>`_ *to tokenize and tag the captions translated with Google Translate*

 .. code:: python